qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - how do i create folders
 - how does the user create a new folder
 - how do i create a new folder
-- how do tbsp create a folder
+- how do I create a folder
 - how do you create folders
 - how do you create a new folder to store emails in when i set this email app up my folders came over with no issue and that was great now i have a need to create a new one
 - his do you create new folders to put my email in
 - how do you create folders in this app
-- how do i create a new folders in us cd
+- how do i create a new folders
-- tbsp i cannot create new folders eng but
+- i cannot create new folders eng but
 - how do i create a new folder for grouping emails
 - how do i create more folders
 - why is not there a way to create new folders